simonwlin/simonwlin.github.io/essays/software-engineering-essay.md

 ## Skills and Experiences hope to develop

 In my software engineering journey, I aim to develop skills and gain experience that will prepare me for anything I do in software engineering.
 I plan to strengthen my understanding of HTML, and Javascript through practicing the WODS we do, the group activities we do in class, and practicing on my own time.
-Additionally, I want to get more used to using GitHub because it seems like a useful skill to know how to do things on GitHub and what their purpose is.
+Although I have used GitHub for my previous classes, I want to get more used to using GitHub because it seems like a useful skill to know how to do things on GitHub and what their purpose is.
 By the end of this class, I want to be able to use these skills and valuable experiences to contribute to software engineering projects.

 ## Final Thoughts